azdavis/azdavis.net/posts/en/witness.md

 }
 ```

-Notice that `maybe_do_task` is quite simple now, and all the fiddly math logic with comparisons and negating and adding and subtracting and signs is localized to `get_task_args`.
+Notice that `maybe_do_task` is quite simple now, and all the fiddly math logic with comparisons and negating and adding and subtracting and signs is localized to `task_args`.
 (I renamed it because of the change in return type.)

 Note also that it's now immediately clear that `amount - bounds.upper` makes sense, because the check for `amount > bounds.upper` is literally on the previous line.

 Finally, note that this allows us to remove the duplicated logic that compares `amount` with `0` in `should_do_task` and then again in `maybe_do_task`.
-Now we do only one comparison in `get_task_args` and do all the necessary logic in each branch of that comparison.
+Now we do only one comparison in `task_args` and do all the necessary logic in each branch of that comparison.

 ## Closing thoughts